UmarAdam9/JavaScript-2D-game-dev-Library/README.md

 The loop.js file contains the loop() function that is called everyframe so make sure to add all of the drawing code there.

-The sample code demonstrates the use of SAT algorithm for collision detection and SutherLand Hodgeman Clipping algorithm for contact points generation.
-The polygons are also drawn using the drawing utility functions.

 ![image](https://github.com/user-attachments/assets/49dacd6e-878f-4d44-9c01-8692deb8629a)